neverRare/butter/README.md

 - Module and visibility system
 - Shareable mutable containers &mdash; those are also interiorly mutable
 - Low-level representation heuristics &mdash; as an example, the compiler will try to infer if such array can be just a stack array or if it needs to be allocated on heap.
 Refinement type is used to check if such array exceeds certain capacity

-## Chat with us

-You may join and reach us at [the official Discord server](https://discord.gg/U75vxW5scB).
-You may also join the [/r/ProgrammingLanguages Discord server](https://discord.gg/4Kjt3ZE), it have a dedicated #butter channel.